Received a Tax Notice? Respond and Resolve with our Tax Experts.

 • If a person makes a false statement in any verification under this Chapter or any rule made thereunder, he shall be punishable with imprisonment for a term which may extend to three years and with fine.

-• If Equalisation Levy is deducted but not deposited, penalty equal to ₹ 1000/per day would be charged till the default continues However penalty under this clause shall not exceed the amount of equalisation levy that he failed to pay.
+• If Equalisation Levy is deducted but not deposited, a penalty equal to ₹ 1000/per day would be charged till the default continues and an interest of 1% per month or part thereof.
+However, the penalty under this clause shall not exceed the amount of equalisation levy that he failed to pay.

 Rate of Equalisation levy tax